kwoodard22/road_trip/README.md

 ### Overview

 **Road Trip** is an interactive web application that allows users to test their knowledge of the US States in a race across the country.
-Users are encouraged to answer questions with percision to increase their score and beat  other competators for leaderboard domination.
+Users are encouraged to answer questions with precision to increase their score and beat  other competitors for leaderboard domination.

 **Road Trip** is a Ruby on Rails project completed as part of the September 2014 Web Development Immersive course at General Assembly.
 It was developed as a group project over a 5 day period by the following developers:

-Daniell Bonilla
+Daniel Bonilla
 Matthew Molli
 Paul Turaew
 Kelsey Woodard

 ### Background
 **Road Trip** gamifies the learning process.
-By adding competative and interactive elements to memorization of basic facts, it aims to increase the user's overall comprehension.
+By adding competitive and interactive elements to memorization of basic facts, it aims to increase the user's overall comprehension.

 ### User Stories / Expectations
 *Top Level*